SushiLab/mVIRs/README.md

 ### mvirs.output.fasta

 The `mvirs.output.fasta` is a fasta file with the potential prophage regions that were extracted from the reference.
-The header of the fasta includes information on source scaffold, number of supporting OPRS and number of supporting clipped alignments.
+The header of the fasta includes information on source scaffold, start and end coordinates of potential prophage, number of supporting OPRS and number of supporting clipped alignments.

 ```
 >SalmonellaLT2:1213986-1255756	ORPs=3868-HSs=1473